vlkaiser/STM32H7B3i-DK_TouchGFX_BaseProject/Readme.md

 ________________________
 <!-- Troubleshooting -->
 ## Troubleshooting
+* If CubeMX code is regenerated, it may prompt regarding:
+    ```sh
+    "The USE_NEWLIB_REENTRANT must be set in order to make sure that newlib is fully reentrant.
+The option will increase the RAM usage.
+Enable this option under FreeRTOS > Advanced Settings > USE_NEWLIB_REENTRANT".
+    ```
+    Continue generating code without enabling for this application.
 * The Debug Configuration -> Debugger -> External Loader must be set to
     ```sh
     MX25LM51245G_STM32H7B3I-DISCO.stldr